 Mrs Parr was appointed to the Board of JZCP in June 2018.
 In 2003 she completed a private equity backed MBO of the trust and fund administration division of Deloitte and Touche, called Walbrook, selling it to Barclays Wealth in 2007.
 As a Managing Director of Barclays, she ultimately became global head of their trust and fund administration businesses, comprising over 450 staff in 10 countries.
 She stepped down from her executive roles in 2011 to focus on other areas and interests but has maintained directorships in several companies.
-She is a Fellow of the Institute of Chartered Accountants in England and Wales and is a resident of Guernsey.
+She is a Fellow of the Institute of Chartered Accountants in England and Wales and a member of the Society of Trust and Estate Practitioners, and is a resident of Guernsey.